As electric cars become more and more popular, there are a lot of questions that might need answering when the time comes to consider your next car.

 Some of the common questions around Electric and Hybrid cars are around the functionality and what it’s like to live with.

-An Electric car is defined as any electrified vehicle, which covers Electric vehicles, Plug in Hybrids and Hybrid vehicles.
-To understand the difference allows you to make an informed decision when it comes to upgrading to an Electric car.
+An electric car is defined as any electrified vehicle, which covers Electric, Plug-In Hybrid and Hybrid vehicles.
+To understand the difference allows you to make an informed decision when it comes to upgrading to an electric car.
+Pure Electric and Plug-In Hybrid cars can often be associated with range anxiety as there is no petrol reserve to rely on, however with the increase in battery capacities and the continued roll out of charging facilities these worries are quickly becoming a thing of the past.

 A Hybrid car is made up of a conventional engine (usually petrol), an electric motor and a battery, which all work together to power the vehicle.